 - Employers must be covered for workers’ compensation — In most industries, an employer is required to provide workers’ compensation if it has four or more employees on staff.
 For the construction business, this number is reduced to just one employee.
 If you run a farm or agricultural business, you are mandated to have insurance if you employ five regular employees and/or 12 seasonal employees who provide you with labor for more than 30 days.

 - You must be an employee — In order to receive workers’ compensation benefits, you must be an employee of the business where you were injured.
 Customers and other non-employees cannot receive insurance benefits from a company if they are injured on the premises.
 You can, however, file a civil suit if a negligent business or property owner causes you injury.

 - All injuries must be work-related — Your injuries must have happened while performing work-related tasks in order to receive any workers’ compensation payments.
 This usually does not include injuries that happen during your lunch break or while engaging in conduct that is not a part of your job description.

 While Florida’s regulations are very flexible on what injuries are covered under workers’ compensation insurance, the following are not acceptable injuries for companies to cover:

-If you have suffered a work-related injury but are unsure about whether or not you are eligible for workers’ compensation payments, call our legal team at Kaylor, Kaylor & Leto, P.A. at 800.900.7734 or contact us online to schedule a free consultation.
+If you have suffered a work-related injury but are unsure about whether or not you are eligible for workers’ compensation payments, call Kaylor, Kaylor & Leto, P.A. at 800.900.7734 or contact us online to schedule a free consultation.
 We have offices in Winter Haven, Lakeland, Sebring and Tampa.
-Our lawyers represent clients in Hillsborough, Pasco, Pinellas, Highlands, Hardee, Osceola, Seminole, Lake and Orange counties.
+We represent clients in Hillsborough, Pasco, Pinellas, Highlands, Hardee, Osceola, Seminole, Lake and Orange counties.